Project overview

 The way forward

-Through its innovative finance model and training programs, SheCan empowers smallholder farmers and micro-entrepreneurs to build sustainable and resilient livelihoods and create a better future for themselves and their communities.
+Through its innovative finance model and training programmes, SheCan enables smallholder farmers and micro-entrepreneurs to build sustainable and resilient livelihoods and create a better future for themselves and their communities.
 Working with MFIs to offer flexible and affordable and gender-sensitive financing to excluded populations and providing training in digital and financial literacy, SheCan supports WFP's mission of eradicating hunger and malnutrition while promoting economic growth and sustainability.

 Meet the team